Troubleshooting

 Common Pitfalls

-• Editing config while Claude is running - Changes only take effect after a full restart.
+• Editing config while Claude is running - Changes only take effect after a full quit and relaunch.
+Cmd+Q on macOS, Exit from system tray on Windows.

-• Using relative paths - Always use absolute paths in the config. ~ and ./ are not expanded.
+• Using relative paths - Always use absolute paths in the config. ~, ./, and ../ are not expanded by the JSON parser.

-• Wrong npx version - If you have multiple Node.js installations, Claude Desktop might use a different npx than your terminal.
+• Wrong npx version - If you have multiple Node.js installations (nvm, system, Homebrew), Claude Desktop might use a different npx than your terminal.
+Use absolute paths to avoid ambiguity.

 • Corporate proxy - Corporate proxies can prevent npx from downloading packages.
-Pre-install with npm install -g instead.
+Pre-install with npm install -g @modelcontextprotocol/server-filesystem instead of relying on npx -y.

 For Cursor-specific MCP issues, see our Cursor MCP troubleshooting guide.
+For Windows-specific setup issues, see the Windows MCP setup guide.
 For integration tutorials, check the Claude integration tutorial.

 Frequently Asked Questions